 ● Seizing assets of the non-paying parent

 If the arrearages reach a certain level in some states, the violation is deemed a felony under state law.
 Overall, it is far better to seek a modification than to stop paying.
+If you are in a situation where you owe child support or are not receiving child support payments, reach out to our experienced family law attorneys at Aramjoo Law Firm today!

 Family Law Attorney FAQs